EmmanuelRendaniMulungufhala/PROG6212-POEPART3final/README.md

 so as Manger And HR
 NB to login into roles please us the DEMO Accounts That show up on the Home Page
 NB: the pages that dont run are not of any use
+Here is the YouTube Link: https://youtu.be/c14yrwxe0Rg.
+Here is the github LINK: https://github.com/EmmanuelRendaniMulungufhala/PROG6212-POEPART3final.git